Skip to main content

 Living Space

-UNITY residents live together in Unit 3’s Spens-Black Hall, which is situated a block from campus on the southside.
-For more information about Unit 3, including amenities and features, academic services, and more, please visit Housing.
+UNITY residents live together on the southside of campus.
+For more information about residence halls, including amenities and features, academic services, and more, please visit Housing.

 Contact